5upernova-heng/EventManager-Frontend/README.md

 ### To Do List

 1. Event form change:
-   1. Use a uniform category
-   2. Make isOnce a integer instead of a boolean (doLoop)
-   3. Multiple event at the same time
-   4.
+   1. Auth
+   2. Set start Location
+   3. Use another tab to represent temp event
-   5. Owner and Participants
+   4. Owner and Participants(show when category == course/test/group)
 2. Map:
    1. Add passby nodes;
    2. The result of routes;
    3. Show inside view of some buildings;
 3. With backend:
    1. Remind Fetcher
+   1. Call route searching after remind

 More:
 - Login page should not be scrollable;